 Context

 Do you remember browsing through tens of courses and being lost in opportunities?
-Content presentation and indexing is in the core of successful e-learning platform.
-Simply put, if users are lost and confused they won't enrol.
+Content presentation and indexing is in the core of a successful e-learning platform.

 Datacamp has a vast variety of educational and interactive content on data science which are organized in ALPA loop: Assess > Learn > Practice > Apply.
 From individual courses and complete career tracks, to short practice sessions and portfolio projects – more than a thousand learning opportunities in different formats are open to Datacamp learners.